Stages of business growth: identify yours, plan ahead

 Sure and steady: the early growth stage

-The early growth stage starts when your business has proven its idea and begins to see steady revenue.
-You start getting more customers, your income becomes more predictable, and you need to grow your operations.
+The early growth stage begins when your business has proven its idea and starts generating steady revenue.
+You're attracting more customers, your income becomes more predictable, and you need to scale your operations to keep up.

 Challenges you'll face